ivanw314/BARD1_SGE_analysis/README.md

 ## final_data_tables
 Contains all final supplmentary tables.
 Includes final table for figure generation, output of case-control analysis, and all oligos used in experiments
-* BARD1_all_oligos.xlsx - Multi-tabbed file containing sequences and dsecriptions of all oligos used in experiments
+* BARD1_all_oligos.xlsx - Multi-tabbed file containing sequences and dsecriptions of all oligos used in experiments (Supplementary File 2)
 * BARD1_OddsRatios_table.xlsx - Supplmentary table containing raw number of variants going into the case-control analysis done utilizing the BRIDGES and CARRIERS cohorts done in this study (Supplementary Table 1)
 * BARD1_SGE_final_table.xlsx - Large supplmentary table containing all data from this study in multiple tabs.
 Used as input for all figure generation and analysis (Supplementary File 1)
 * variant_reclass_table.xlsx - Multi-tabbed file containing controls, OddsPath calculations, and evidence used in relcassification of VUS (Supplementary Table 2)

-Description of column keys can all be found in the column_keys sub-folder
+Description of column keys can all be found in the column_keys sub-folder.
+Files are named after their respective final_data_table

 ### supp_table_inputs
 Files used to create the BARD1_final_table supplementary table are found in the **supp_table_inputs** sub-directory.
 Files are dated based on when they were originally created/when data was accessed These files are: